Report a concern

-If a child or young person you know is being bullied, abused or is a victim of crime, we all have a responsibility to stop it from happening.
+Anyone who has concerns about the welfare of a child or young person (for example if a child you know is being abused or neglected, bullied or is a victim of crime) has a responsibility to stop it from happening.

 If urgent action is needed because you think a child is in immediate danger, contact the police on 999.